YuKitsune/minialert/README.md

 ## Compiling from Source

-Minialert can be combined from source by running the following command:
+Minialert can be compiled from source by running the following command:

 ```shell
 # Using make